 - supervising digital transformation to mitigate against security risks, including when outsourcing digital activities.

 These powers arise where a national regulator is in disagreement with another national regulator concerning the application of EU legislation.
 Following a request by one or more of the national regulators concerned, an ESA may attempt to assist the national regulators to reach an agreement.
 In addition, where disagreement between the national regulators can be determined on the basis of objective criteria the ESA may, on its own initiative, assist national regulators to reach agreement.

 - where, despite such assistance, no agreement is reached, the ESA may make a binding decision requiring one or more of the national regulators to take action to comply with EU law; and

-- where a national regulator fails to comply with an ESA's decision and thereby fails to ensure that a financial institution complies with directly applicable requirements of EU law, the ESA may make a further decision addressed to the financial institution concerned requiring it to take any necessary action to comply.
+- where a national regulator fails to comply with an ESA's decision and thereby fails to ensure that a financial institution complies with directly applicable requirements of EU law, the ESA may make a further decision addressed to the relevant financial institution requiring it to take any necessary action to comply.